zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    be used for the connection.

-   :c: The connection.
+   :param c: The connection.

-   :is_client: True if event is raised for the client side of the connection
+   :param is_client: True if event is raised for the client side of the connection
               (the side that sends the client hello).
 This is typically equivalent with the originator, but does not have to be in all circumstances.

-   :cid: The connection ID given by the client or the server.
+   :param cid: The connection ID given by the client or the server.

    .. zeek:see:: ssl_alert ssl_client_hello ssl_established ssl_server_hello
       ssl_session_ticket_handshake ssl_extension